cloud-on-prem/wingman/docs/ARCHITECTURE.md

     participant ChatWebview as Chat Webview
     participant GoosedAPI as `goosed` Process API
     participant AIBackend as Goose AI Backend
+    participant WkspcCtxProvider as WorkspaceContextProvider
+    participant ProblemMon as ProblemMonitor

     Note over User, VSCodeUI: User may or may not select code in editor